IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

 			- Attempt to open a console session while you have your SSH session to guacamole open and it should display debugging info in real time
-		- You may also scroll through all the logs instead of viewing in real time This can be helpful to identify that the SolidCPAuthenticationProvider is getting loaded.
+		- You may also scroll through all the logs instead of viewing in real time This can be helpful to identify that the FuseCPAuthenticationProvider is getting loaded.
 			# sudo nano /var/lib/tomcat9/logs/catalina.out
 		- Other items to check
-			- SolidCP generated key matches guacamole.properties solidcp-key value
+			- FuseCP generated key matches guacamole.properties fusecp-key value
-			- User specified in SolidCP Guacamole configuration has administrative rights to Hyper-V host
+			- User specified in FuseCP Guacamole configuration has administrative rights to Hyper-V host
 			- Software firewall on Hyper-V host allows tcp/2179 traffic from the guacamole server ip
 			- All of the files are valid and exist in /etc/guacamole and its subfolders
 			- All of the files (including libs and extensions) in /etc/guacamole are owned by tomcat user
 		- Once it is working, change the logback.xml root level back to "info" and restart services (See "Enable guacd debugging" section)

 8) INSTALL BRANDING EXTENSION (Guacamole VM) - OPTIONAL BUT RECOMENDED
-		# sudo wget -O /etc/guacamole/extensions/guacamole-brand-solidcp.jar https://raw.githubusercontent.com/FuseCP/SolidCP/master/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/brand-ext/guacamole-brand-solidcp.jar
+		# sudo wget -O /etc/guacamole/extensions/guacamole-brand-fusecp.jar https://raw.githubusercontent.com/FuseCP/FuseCP/master/FuseCP/Sources/Tools/Guacamole/FuseCPAuthenticationProvider/brand-ext/guacamole-brand-fusecp.jar
-		# sudo chown tomcat:tomcat /etc/guacamole/extensions/guacamole-brand-solidcp.jar
+		# sudo chown tomcat:tomcat /etc/guacamole/extensions/guacamole-brand-fusecp.jar
 		# sudo systemctl restart guacd tomcat9
 	- Verify it's working
-		- When opening http://<guacip>:8080/guacamole in a browser it should display only the SolidCP logo
+		- When opening http://<guacip>:8080/guacamole in a browser it should display only the FuseCP logo

 9) GUACAMOLE ACCESS RESTRICTION (Guacamole VM)
 	- Now we will begin to prepare Guacamole for nginx